Kid looking into computer screen while the world is 'burning on the news'

 Much like the real seed vaults in the Arctic Circle, a brain seed vault would be a large, durable repository containing a vast collection of dishbrains that could repopulate and rebuild a civilization in the event of a cataclysmic event.
 New dishbrains can be grown, each containing a library of human knowledge and DNA, and sent out into the universe to survive a human-made apocalypse, allowing rebirth elsewhere.

-There are challenges with this plan, of course, not least of which is that we don’t yet know where to send the probes or how to ensure they will survive the journey.
+There are challenges with this, not least of which is that we don’t know where to send probes or how to ensure they will survive.
 Creating an automated probe that could accurately recreate human civilization on another planet is still beyond us technologically.
 In reality, such technology may be even further off than large-scale human colonization of Mars.
 But we can start creating the brain seed vaults now, allowing us to build up the repositories for the future.

 The brain seed vault concept is a uniquely viable solution to the problem of human extinction.
 Dishbrains will be the keepers of our history, our knowledge, and our DNA.
 They will be our ambassadors to the universe.
 They will be the custodians of humanity’s legacy, our hope for the future.
 And our insurance policy against annihilation.